 Stirring during the night isn’t necessarily regression, and waking up briefly during the night doesn’t mean that a baby can’t still sleep through the night.
 Just like adults, babies occasionally wake up between sleep cycles, and a lot of the time, they can fall back asleep fairly easily on their own.
 Unlike adults, though, babies have concerned parents keeping an eye on their sleep, which means that these brief wakings don’t have as good of a chance of being brief blips that are forgotten by morning than adults’ slightly restless sleep.
-Pausing a moment when you hear Baby during the night to see if he drops right back into sleep of his own is a good policy for working towards uninterrupted nights’ sleep.
+Pausing a moment when you hear Baby during the night to see if they drop right back into sleep of their own is a good policy for working towards uninterrupted nights’ sleep.

 - Emily DeJeu.
 “Sleep Regression, or Growth Spurt?
 Or Both?”
 The Baby Sleep Site.
 The Baby Sleep Site.
 Web.